cinghie/wordpress-starter-pack/wp-content/plugins/yith-essential-kit-for-woocommerce-1/README.txt

 YITH Essential Kit for WooCommerce #1 will add a new submenu called "YITH Essential Kit for WooCommerce #1" under "YIT Plugins" menu.
 Here you are able to activate/deactivate all the plugins within.

 == Changelog ==

+= 2.1.7 - Released on 18 December 2020 =

+* New: Tested compatibility with WooCommerce 4.8
+* Update: Plugin framework
+* Removed: YITH WooCommerce Stripe and YITH WooCommerce Authorize.net

 = 2.1.6 - Released on 04 November 2020 =